 Overall responsibility for the prioritisation of projects at a SELEP Ltd level rests with the Strategic Board, but this role has been delegated by the Strategic Board to the Investment Panel, as a sub-committee of the Strategic Board.
 Strategic Board retains the right to revoke this delegation at any time.

 The specific eligibility criteria and prioritisation criteria for each funding round will be agreed by the Strategic Board at the outset of the process.
-As a minimum the prioritisation of projects for funding, will include an assessment of each project based on Her Majesty’s Treasury’s The Green Book: Appraisal and Evaluation in Central Government
+As a minimum the prioritisation of projects for funding will include an assessment of each project based on Her Majesty’s Treasury’s The Green Book: Appraisal and Evaluation in Central Government

 (The Green Book), and related departmental guidance.
 Prioritisation will give consideration to the five cases listed below:

-the strategic case - the project should be aligned with the Economic Strategy Statement and support delivery of the objectives and outcomes contained within the plan;
+the strategic case - the project should be aligned with the Recovery and Renewal Strategy and support delivery of the objectives and outcomes contained within the plan;

 the economic case - the projects are expected to deliver high or very high value for money for investment of public funds;